Literal and figurative language

-The meaning of literal language
+The definition of literal language

 Literal usage confers meaning to words, in the sense of the meaning words have by themselves, for example as defined in a dictionary.
 It maintains a consistent meaning regardless of the context, with the intended meaning of a phrase corresponding exactly to the meaning of its individual words.
-On the other hand, figurative use of language (a later offshoot being the term figure of speech) is the use of words or phrases with a meaning that does make literal sense but that encourages certain mental associations or reflects a certain type of truth, perhaps a more artistically presented one.
+On the other hand, figurative use of language is the use of words or phrases with a meaning that does make literal sense but that encourages certain mental associations or reflects a certain type of truth, perhaps a more artistically presented one.

 Figurative language

-Uses of figurative language, or figures of speech, can take multiple forms, such as simile, metaphor, hyperbole, and many others.
+Instances of figurative language, commonly called figures of speech (though this can have other, slightly distinct meanings as well), range from simile to metaphor to hyperbole to many other types.
 Merriam-Webster's Encyclopedia of Literature says that figurative language can be classified in five categories: resemblance or relationship, emphasis or understatement, figures of sound, verbal games, and errors.

 A simile is a comparison of two things, indicated by some connective, usually "like", "as", "than", or a verb such as "resembles" to show how they are similar.